The Cat and the Fiddle (film)

-The Cat and the Fiddle is a 1934 American pre-Code romantic musical film directed by William K. Howard based on the hit 1931 Broadway musical of the same name by Jerome Kern and Otto A. Harbach, about a romance between a struggling composer and an American singer.
+The Cat and the Fiddle is a 1934 American pre-Code romantic musical film directed by William K. Howard.
+It is based on the hit 1931 Broadway musical of the same name by Jerome Kern and Otto A. Harbach, about a romance between a struggling composer and an American singer.
 The film stars Ramon Novarro and Jeanette MacDonald in her MGM debut.

 Plot

 The film plot is substantially changed from that of the Broadway musical.
 Victor Florescu (Ramon Novarro) is a composer desperately trying to get his operetta to opening night.
 First his leading lady (Vivienne Segal) leaves, taking the bulk of their budget with her.
 Then the male lead splits, leaving Victor to fill his role.
-Next he calls upon an old love, songstress Shirley Sheridan (Jeanette MacDonald) to be his ingénue, but she insists that she is leaving the theater to marry her affluent, but unfaithful fiancé (Frank Morgan).
+Next he calls upon an old love, singer Shirley Sheridan (Jeanette MacDonald) to be his ingénue, but she insists that she is leaving the theater to marry her affluent, but unfaithful fiancé (Frank Morgan).